-Andorra follows the international standards of anti-money laundering and terrorist financing by means of the implementation of the Fourth Money Laundering Directive through the Law 14/2017 on prevention and fight against money or securities laundering and terrorism financing, complemented by the AML Regulation.
-At present, Andorra has projected partially in a draft bill the Fifth Money Laundering Directive provisions.
+Andorra follows the international standards of anti-money laundering and terrorist financing by means of the implementation of the Fourth Money Laundering Directive through Law 14/2017, complemented by the AML Regulation.
+At present, Andorra has partially projected the AML 5 provisions in a draft bill.

-The law recognises as bound by its regulation, "the financial obliged subjects, as well as natural and legal persons that, within their professional exercise or business activity, carry out, control or advise any transaction relating to movement of currencies or securities which may be susceptible to money laundering or terrorist financing".
+The law recognises, as bound by its regulation, that "the financial obliged subjects, as well as natural and legal persons that, within their professional exercise or business activity, carry out, control or advise any transaction relating to movement of currencies or securities which may be susceptible to money laundering or terrorist financing".
 Thus, any financial entity will be subject to the Andorran anti-money laundering regulations.